rhvall/Hackaton-ThetaEdgeMarketplace/BNN-Task/README.txt

 - README.txt: This file, explaining all phases
 - BiSUNA-Linux: Executable tested on Ubuntu 18.04
-- BiSUNA-MacOS: Executable tested on MacOS 10.15
+- BiSUNA-Darwin: Executable tested on MacOS 10.15
 - TestCases/: Folder with test files used to verify the NN performance
 - GenerateTestCases.ini: Configuration file needed in Stage 3
 - DistributedPopulationCPA.ini: Configuration file needed to determine the type of